XavierTheCreator1/nhspc/README.md

-The NHSPC's offical website and dashboard!
+The NHSPC's official website and dashboard!

-The project is split between the website accesable to everyone as well as the NHSPC instructor-only dashboard.
+The project is split between the website accessible to everyone as well as the NHSPC instructor-only dashboard.